The first catalog of candidate white dwarf-main sequence binaries in open star clusters: A new window into common envelope evolution: WD+MS Candidate Identification

-While we already remove sources with large magnitude errors ($\sigma_m > 0.36$) from our stellar samples, there are additional systematic effects that may lead to non-physical SEDs, which can then be (incorrectly) classified as high-probability WD+MS stars by our SVM model.
+While we already removed sources with large magnitude errors ($\sigma_m > 0.36$) from our stellar samples, additional systematic effects could lead to non-physical SEDs, causing some sources to then be (incorrectly) classified as high-probability WD+MS stars by our SVM model.
 In particular, it is possible that in the crowded regions of some OCs, the lower angular resolution of 2MASS may lead to a situation where individual 2MASS sources contain the flux from multiple sources which are individually resolved by \textit{Gaia}/Pan-STARRS1.
-In addition, photometry in the catalogues can be affected by saturation---either of the star itself or due to the image quality being affected by nearby bright objects.
-We therefore perform a more detailed inspection of the 118 high-probability candidates by examining their SEDs, the Pan-STARRS1/2MASS catalogue quality flags, and images of the region surrounding each star.
+In addition, photometry in the catalogs could be affected by saturation---either of the star itself or due to the image quality being affected by nearby bright objects.
+We therefore performed a more detailed inspection of the 118 high-probability candidates by examining their SEDs, the Pan-STARRS1/2MASS catalog quality flags, and images of the region surrounding each star.

-Upon visual inspection of our SEDs, we notice that the photometry of many systems behaves as expected: we observe blue ($g$-band) flux upticks of varying degrees (indicative of a hot companion), along with photometry well-fitting late-type MS stars at redder wavelengths (consistent with a MS companion).
-However, others exhibit abnormalities.
-In particular, we observe a number of systems that exhibit large flux jumps between adjacent bands, especially when transitioning from optical to infrared wavelengths--potentially indicative of the cross match issue described above.
+Upon visual inspection of our SEDs, we noticed that the photometry of many systems behaved as expected: we observed blue ($g$-band) flux upticks of varying degrees (indicative of a hot companion), along with photometry well-fitting late-type MS stars at redder wavelengths (consistent with a MS companion).
+However, others exhibited abnormalities.
+In particular, we observed a number of systems that exhibited large flux jumps between adjacent bands, especially when transitioning from optical to infrared wavelengths--potentially indicative of the cross match issue described above.